Mahishashemirani/Deep-Learning/Autoencoder/README.md

 - **Decoder**: Reconstructs the original image from the 32-dimensional latent space.

 ### 2. **Loss Function**
-- The training process minimizes Mean Squared Error (MSE), which measures the difference between the input and its reconstruction:.
+- The training process minimizes Mean Squared Error (MSE), which measures the difference between the input and its reconstruction:

 MSE = (1/n) * Σ(yᵢ - ŷᵢ)²